anebz/cloud/Accreditations/aws_developer_associate.md

 * KMS, key management service, for creating and storing encryption keys. useful for sensitive information.
 KMS encryption keys are regional.
 Up to 4KB can be encrypted.
 For bigger keys, envelope encryption.
 * CMK, customer master key: used for data keys
 * Envelope encryption: first the data is encrypted using a plaintext Data key.
 This key is then further encrypted with a plaintext Master key.
 This way, only the data key goes over the network, not the data itself.
+This method requires code changes

 ### Systems manager (SSM)